oakes/java-assignments/curriculum/week1.md

       * Contact class
       * Two-dimensional array representing pixels
     * Show example of lack of data structure usage
-    * Scenarios - A data structure that holds...
+    * More examples
       * A tweet
       * Web browser history
-      * Every keyboard code and the character it represents
-      * The points scored for each player on a team
-      * The departure time for every plane in an airline's fleet

-### Day 2

-* Review assignment (arrays and classes)
+  * Writing code in a file
+    * Create the Contact class from yesterday in a file
+    * Use the class in JREPL
+    * You need to add "public" to access it from JREPL
-* Overview of Git
+* Intro to Git
   * Why track changes?
     * Collaboration
     * Revert mistakes